Man Utd Must Finish In Top Three, Says Ronaldo - UrduPoint

 United produced another disjointed display in their FA Cup third-round tie against Aston Villa on Monday but managed to scrape through 1-0.

-Ronaldo backed Rangnick to turn things around but pleaded for patience ahead of Saturday's league trip to Villa Park.
+Ronaldo, 36, backed Rangnick to make a difference but pleaded for patience ahead of Saturday's league trip to Villa Park to face the same opponents.

 "He arrived here five weeks ago," said the Portugese superstar.
 "He changed many things but he needs time to put his ideas through the players and on the pitch.